Recruitment of Policy Leaders

 The Recruitment of Policy Leaders program seeks people with diverse backgrounds who have the potential to create positive change and make a significant contribution to the federal public service.
 This program develops a pool of exceptional candidates who are ready to be hired into a variety of mid- to senior-level policy-related positions in the federal public service.

-To be eligible, you must have a strong record of policy-relevant experience, leadership or initiative, and academic or research achievement.
+To be eligible, you must have a strong record of policy-relevant experience, leadership or initiative, and research achievement.
 We accept applications from all academic and professional fields.
 Policy leaders are passionate about public policy and prepared to innovate to address Canada's most pressing challenges.

 What you could do as a policy leader: